openmetaverse/community/.github/ISSUE_TEMPLATE/rfc-suggestion.md

 ---

-# O3DE Suggestion RFC Template
+# OMF Suggestion RFC Template

 ### When using this template, you do not have to fill out every question below.
 The questions are there for guidance.

-This RFC template should be used for any suggestion that is not based upon code or content related to the O3DE product itself.
-This template is for proposing new process models, approaches, or ideas to improve the O3DE community.
+This RFC template should be used for any suggestion that the community should consider.
+This template is for proposing new process models, approaches, or ideas to improve the community.

 A hastily proposed RFC can hurt its chances of acceptance.
 Low-quality proposals, proposals for previously rejected features, or those that do not have any substantive value to the project may be quickly rejected, demotivating the unprepared contributor.
 Laying some groundwork with others in the community ahead of the RFC can make the process much smoother.